aarontran/g309.2-0.6/Notes.md

 * Background modeling
   - allow instrumental line ratios to float; see how fit differs if at all
   - freeze SP power laws to bkg fit values
-* show fits on either side of cut based on SWPC time series (GSFC XMM GOF)

 PENDING QUESTIONS
 * PN - perform fit with and without detmapped RMF